cml87/SpringCore_111_forJenkins/README.md

     }

-   // This method will be automatically invoked when any method of the target class which is being proxied through is invoked.
+   // This method will be automatically invoked when any method of the target class which is being proxied is invoked.
    // It will receive in the parameters the proxy object `proxy`, the method which is being invoked `method` and the arguments
     // `args` passed to that method being invoked.
 We can do whatever we want with this information in the `invoke()` method.
     // We could even decide to not call the method of the target class at all.